Jesper-Jung/NovelEmoVAE-VoiceConversion/README.md

         ├───...
         └───neutral_477-504_0504.wav
 ```
-   .wav files below the name folder should have only emotional speeches of anger, neutral, and happy.
-   The speakers of the EmovDB Dataset are bea, jenie, josh and sam.
+   .wav files below the name folder should have only emotional speeches of anger, neutral, and happy.<br>Amused and Sleepiness speeches are excluded to match the emotions with the ESD dataset and JL Corpus dataset.<br>The speakers of the EmovDB Dataset are bea, jenie, josh and sam.<br>

 3. **Validation Dataset**:
    - [JL_Corpus Dataset](https://path-to-dataset)